Bismuth-Consultancy-BV/P4Houdini/README.md

 You can join the Discord to chat about the plugin: https://discord.gg/rKr5SNZJtM

-By using the plugin or any of its contents, you are agreeing to the EULA and Terms of Service.
+By downloading or using the plugin (or any of its contents), you are agreeing to the EULA and Terms of Service.

 Please note that the plugin is currently in beta, and only supports Houdini 19.0 on Windows and Linux.